 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Before you undertake your treatment program, you’re likely going to need to detox.
 Detoxification is an essential process by which you rid your body of the chemical substances to which you’ve become addicted.
-Detox is often a painful process that can tempt you to use again, and it’s not recommended that you attempt detox on your own.
+Detox is sometimes a painful process that can tempt you to quit and return to misusing drugs to alleviate the discomfort, and it’s not recommended that you attempt detox on your own.
 Finding a detox center where you can get the help that you need can give you a better chance at successfully overcoming this first step to recovery.
-From the psychological and spiritual assistance that you may require to physical symptom management, completing treatment at a Hyattsville drug detox or a Hyattsville alcohol detox center puts you in connection with resources that can make your detox process as simple as possible.
+From the psychological and spiritual assistance that you may require to physical symptom management, completing treatment at a drug detox or an alcohol detox center puts you in connection with resources that can make your detox process as smooth as possible.

-When you’ve completed drug rehab in Hyattsville, Maryland or alcohol rehab in Hyattsville, Maryland, you might think you’re home free and good to go.
-But it’s when you’re back in your home environment that the real challenge begins.
+When you’ve completed drug rehab or alcohol rehab, you might think you’re home free and good to go.
+But it’s when you’re back in your home environment that is when the real challenge begins.
 Exposure to your old haunting grounds and groups of friends can be detrimental to your progress.
 That’s why finding the right community and accountability in a recovery group can make such a difference in your recovery journey.
 Groups like Alcoholics Anonymous and SMART Recovery can connect you with likeminded individuals who are serious about recovery and can provide the new community that you need as a sober person.